UKCloud/documentation/articles/openshift/oshift-ref-no-proxy.md

 ## Adding entries to no_proxy

 Entries can be added to `no_proxy` pre-deployment if included in the Service Request requesting the environment.
-Otherwise if you identify additional endpoints that you would like to bypass the proxy post-deployment, you will need to raise a Support Request via the UKCloud Portal as a restart of the master-services is required.
+Otherwise if you identify additional endpoints that you would like to bypass the proxy post-deployment, you will need to raise a Support Request via the UKCloud Portal and arrange a suitable maintenance window as a restart of the master, node and Docker services are required.

 Examples of domains you may want to bypass the proxy could be: